decheng-zhang/clustering-protocol-for-NLOS-WSN/README.md

 Question:
 What we want?

-1 A quantity approach to evaluate the coverage (without adding new algorithm and objective function) -- In current simulation, all the sensors are uniformally deplayed in 100x100m^2 area, in other words, these sensor nodes are predetermined and fixed.
-Comparing the coverage ratio between different clustering algorithm seems logically unsound.
-2 Adding objective function considering coverage issue 3 Algorithm considering the coverage from the first place (equal to 2)
+1 The fifth objective function coverage redundant
+2 A quantity approach to evaluate the full coverage

+Basic assumption:
+The sensors are stationary and homogenous with a fixed sensing radius r_s.
+Here we assume the binary sensor model: the sensing range of s is a sphere centered at s with a radius of r_s; a point is covered by a sonsor if it is within a distance of r_s and there is a line of sight from the sensor.
+(The coverage of a sensor with obstacles, may be a partial sphere (how to deal with that??)
 ## Software Specs

 * Ubuntu 14.04 16.04